-- 1. On February 26, 2013, Claimant filed an application for Medical Assistance and Retroactive Medical Assistance benefits alleging disability. - 2.
-On August 26, 2013, the Medical Review Team denied Claimant's application stating that Claimant could perform other work. - 3.
-On September 5, 2013, the Department caseworker sent Claimant notice that her application was denied.
+- 1. On May 23, 2012, Claimant filed an application for Medical Assistance and Retroactive Medical Assistance benefits alleging disability. - 2.
+On February 13, 2013, the Medical Review Team denied Claimant's application stating that Claimant could perform prior relevant work. - 3.
+On February 13, 2013, the Department caseworker sent Claimant notice that her application was denied. - 4.
+On April 26, 2013, Claimant filed a request for a hearing to contest the Department's negative action. - 5.
+On February 14, 2014, the State Hearing Review Team again denied Claimant's application.

-- 4. On November 27, 2013, Claimant filed a request for a hearing to contest the Department's negative action. - 5.
-On January 24, 2014, the State Hearing Review Team again denied Claimant's application. - 6.
-On April 29, 2014, the hearing was held.
+- 6. On April 29, 2014, the hearing was held.
 At the hearing Claimant waived the time periods and requested to submit additional medical information. - 7.
-On April 30, 2014, additional medical information was received by the Department and submitted to the State Hearing Review Team for further review - 8.
-On June 4, 2014, the State Hearing Review Team again denied Claimant's application. - 9.
-Claimant is a year-old whose .
-Claimant is 5'9" tall and weighs 300 pounds.
-Claimant has a Claimant is able to read and write and does have basic math skills. - 10.
-Claimant last worked in - 11.
-Claimant alleges as disabling impairments: nerve damage in the left hand, anxiety, depression, chronic plantar fasciitis, hypertension, abnormal heart valves, thyroid problems, neuropathy, post to manage stress disorder, panic disorder and personality disorder as well as herniated discs and thoracic spine and memory problems.
+On May 29, 2014, additional information was received and sent to the State Hearing Review Team for further review. - 8.
+On June 17, 2014, the State Hearing Review Team again denied Claimant's application. - 9.
+Claimant is a year-old whose whose .
+Claimant is 5'5" tall and weighs 300 pounds.
+Claimant is a Claimant is able to read and write and does have basic math skills. - 10.
+Claimant last worked as a - 11.
+Claimant alleges as disabling impairments: carpal tunnel syndrome, panic attacks, agoraphobia, sleep apnea, bipolar disorder, depression, and autoimmune disorder, fibromyalgia, arthritis, Gastro esophageal reflux disease, ulcers, depression, and posttraumatic stress disorder.